jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-A failed signal is not necessarily indicative that something has gone wrong or there is a problem that needs to be addressed on a deeper level than your standard recovery processes.
-Far more important is your team’s ability to ingest the signal quickly (duration) and remediate the error effectively (MTTR).
-Again, a failed workflow that delivers a fast, valuable signal is far more desirable than a passing workflow that offers thin or unreliable information.
+A failed signal isn't necessarily indicative of something going wrong or, a problem that needs to be addressed on a deeper level than your standard recovery processes.
+Far more important is your team’s ability to take in the signal quickly (DURATION) and remediate the error effectively (MTTR).
+Failed workflows that delivers fast, valuable signals are far more desirable than a passing workflow with little to no reliable info.
 {{% /note %}}

 ---